reph0t/CTF/OverTheWire/Bandit/Levels/Level_3.md

 ## **WALKTHROUGH**

-With the information given we are hinted that there is a hidden file in a directory called, `inhere`.
-By finding the directory we will usee the `ls` command.
+With the goal in mind, we know that the password is hidden in the inhere directory.
+To start, we need to locate and navigate to this directory using the `ls` and `cd` commands.

+**Step 1**: Listing the Contents of the Current Directory

 ![IMAGE](https://github.com/reph0t/CTF/blob/f7d85e3cb51c4f97836d204101cd4d23e58945d2/OverTheWire/Bandit/src/Level_3-1.jpg)

-Now that we have located the directory, we will use the `cd` command to change directory to `inhere`.
+We can see the inhere directory.
+Now, we will navigate into it using the `cd` command.

+**Step 2**: Changing to the inhere Directory

+To change into the `inhere` directory, we use:

 ![IMAGE](https://github.com/reph0t/CTF/blob/f7d85e3cb51c4f97836d204101cd4d23e58945d2/OverTheWire/Bandit/src/Level_3-2.jpg)

 > [!TIP]
-> You can confirm that you have succesfully changed the directory by using `pwd`("print working directory")
+> You can confirm that you have successfully changed directories by using the `pwd` ("print working directory") command,
-> this will print your current location.
+> which displays your current location.
 > ![IMAGE](https://github.com/reph0t/CTF/blob/e1c83422d19519929057dfa5b93c81c4e328ead7/OverTheWire/Bandit/src/Level_3-5.jpg)

-In the direcroty you will notice that at first glance there is no file.
-We must remember that the file is "invisible" or at least hidden from the user.
-So we must a command that allows to list all the hidden files within our current directory.
-The command we will use is `ls` but with an option, `-a` this will list all the files including the hidden ones.
+**Step 3**: Locating Hidden Files

+Once inside the `inhere` directory, running ls will not show any files because the target file is hidden.
+To reveal hidden files, we need to use the `ls -a` command, which lists all files, including hidden ones.

 ![IMAGE](https://github.com/reph0t/CTF/blob/e1c83422d19519929057dfa5b93c81c4e328ead7/OverTheWire/Bandit/src/Level_3-3.jpg)

-After running the command there is a file called, `...Hiding-From-You` that has been displayed before us.
+After running the command, you’ll see a file named `...Hiding-From-You`.
+This is the hidden file that contains the password.
-We now have the filename and next is simply concatenating the contents of the file using the `cat` 🐱 command followed by the filename.

 ![IMAGE](https://github.com/reph0t/CTF/blob/e1c83422d19519929057dfa5b93c81c4e328ead7/OverTheWire/Bandit/src/Level_3-4.jpg)

-We have succedded in finding the flag to the next level! 👍
+Congratulations!
+You’ve successfully found the password and completed this level.